Apr 19, 2022

 While Sue may be departing, the Campaign, an initiative of AARP Foundation, AARP and RWJF, will move full steam ahead.
 We plan great strides in achieving health equity in the U.S. built on strengthened nursing capacity and expertise.
 Some highlights of the Campaign thus far include:

-- Improving access to care for 94 million people in 26 states and the District of Columbia by modernizing state laws and regulations so nurses can practice at the top of their education and training;
+- Improving access to care in 13 states so that now 94 million people in 26 states and the District of Columbia have direct access to nurse practitioners;

 - Helping to diversify the nursing workforce through mentor programs with Historically Black Colleges and Universities, Hispanic-serving institutions and American Indian/Alaska Native schools of nursing retain and graduate students.